-Helping your loved one climb out of a self destructive cycle can be a long and challenging process, especially if your loved one is an adolescent or young adult.
+Helping your loved one climb out of a self-destructive cycle can be a long and challenging process, especially if your loved one is an adolescent or young adult Drug Detox.
 Disengaging in social activities, elusive behavior and vague answers, as well as unexplained bruises or injuries are just a few of the signs that your son or daughter might be using drugs.
 With the variety of treatment programs out there, how do you know which program is the best fit?
 What are the advantages of an outpatient program?
-Does a higher priced program equate to lasting sobriety and success?
+Does a higher-priced program equate to lasting sobriety and success?

 As the death count from drug overdoses continues to rise, many family members will do whatever it takes to help their struggling son or daughter.
 Finding the right program can be daunting, so we have collected a key tips in choosing an addiction recovery program before you take that leap of faith.